acidburn0zzz/prospero/docs/DEVELOPMENT_GUIDE.md

 vagrant ssh
 ```

-You should see output that starts like this:
+You should see output that looks like this:

 ```
 Welcome to Ubuntu 18.04.3 LTS (GNU/Linux 4.15.0-70-generic x86_64)